kubecost/docs/getting-started.md

 ## <a name="storage-config"></a>Storage configuration

 The default Kubecost installation comes with a 32Gb persistent volume and a 15-day retention period for Prometheus metrics.
 This is enough space to retain data for ~300 pods, depending on your exact node and container count.
-See the Kubecost Helm chart [configuration options](https://github.com/kubecost/cost-analyzer-helm-chart) to adjust both retention period and storage size. **Note:** We do not recommend retaining greater than 30 days of data in Prometheus.
+See the Kubecost Helm chart [configuration options](https://github.com/kubecost/cost-analyzer-helm-chart) to adjust both retention period and storage size.

+**Note:** We do not recommend retaining greater than 30 days of data in Prometheus for larger clusters.
 For long-term data retention, contact us (team@kubecost.com) about using Kubecost with durable storage enabled.

 ## <a name="custom-prom"></a>Bring your own Prometheus or Grafana